thominj/DataMiner/README.md

 #DataMiner

-A set of tools for common data mining operations in PHP.
+Data Miner is a set of data mining tools written in PHP.
+It is designed for easy integration with existing websites.

+##Installation

+You can install Data Miner very easily with [Composer](https://getcomposer.org/).

+Include this in your composer.json and then run composer install:

+"thominj/data-miner": "1.*"

 ##Histogram